Effective date: 17 November, 2021

 - Cross-border processing of personal data: Processing of personal data which takes place in the context of the activities of establishments in more than one Member State of a controller or processor in the European Union where the controller or processor is established in more than one Member State; or processing of personal data which takes place in the context of the activities of a single establishment of a controller or processor in the Union but which substantially affects or is likely to substantially affect data subjects in more than one Member State;

 - to provide the Services.
-In order to provide the Services, and for you to fully enjoy the benefits of our Platform, we need to process the information you provide within the Platform, according to this Policy.
+In order to provide the Services, and for you to fully enjoy the benefits of our Products, we need to process the information you provide within the Services, according to this Policy.

 - Promotional Emails